 - Now, put the flour, the eggs, and the breadcrumbs in their own separate bowls.

 - Dip each mushroom first in the flour, tapping off the excess, next in the eggs to coat and then coat evenly in the breadcrumbs.

 - Heat the oil to 375 in a deep fryer if you have one or, use a medium size pot and heat about 2 inches of oil in your pot till hot.
 Test by dropping a 1 inch piece of bread in the oil.
 If it sizzles and turns brown in a minute, the oil is ready.

 - Put 5 or 6 mushrooms in the hot oil and cook until golden brown, turning them over to brown evenly.
 This will take about 2 minutes per batch.

 - Continue until all the mushrooms are done.

 - Serve with a squeeze of lemon or a creamy dipping sauce.
 See Kate's Tips for an easy mustard sauce.

-- I prefer to use Grapeseed Oil or Organic Coconut Oil to deep fry.
-All other oils are toxic at high temperatures or they’re genetically modified so I’ve come to rely on these two only for frying.
+- I prefer to use Avocado Oil or Organic Coconut Oil to deep fry.
+So many oils are toxic at high temperatures or they’re genetically modified so I’ve come to rely on these two for frying.

 - Here’s an easy mustard dipping sauce for the mushrooms: 3 Tablespoons each of Dijon mustard, mayonnaise and sour cream.
 Mix them all together in a small bowl and dip away!
 Enjoy!